 8.1.
 Preliminary considerations

 As with the Linux agent, access to the agent for Windows also needs to be secure.
 After all, these are potentially sensitive servers that must be protected from external attacks.
 For this reason, the same basic principles as under Linux also apply here.
-Also with Windows, the agent does not read any data from the network, so an attacker can never infiltrate commands or scripts via the monitoring port 6556.
+Likewise with Windows, the agent does not read any data from the network, so an attacker can never infiltrate commands or scripts via the monitoring port 6556.

 If the monitored system is queried over an insecure (internet) connection, additional measures will be necessary.
-Thus the agent has an optional built-in encryption of the transmitted data to protect it from attacks affecting network traffic.
+The agent has an optional built-in encryption of the transmitted data to protect it from attacks affecting network traffic.
 On newer Windows versions the native SSH is additionally possible, so that an encryption over the entire connection duration can be guaranteed, as already familiar under Linux.

 8.2.
 Restricting access via IP addresses